Someone gave me a tea towel that says "They say God only gives you what you can handle. Apparently God thinks I'm a BadAss..."

 I got so good at not telling the truth as a child that by the time I was an adult I had no idea how to tell myself the truth.

-Until 9 years ago when I was faced with a series of truths that I just could not ignore.
+Until 10 years ago when I was faced with a series of truths that I just could not ignore.
 I was a rock star at my job and had landed a spot in a prestigious leadership program.
 But I also hated that job because of an abusive coworker, was single after yet another failed relationship, deep in debt and drank like a 22 year old sailor on leave.
 I was also no stranger to several pregnancies and miscarriages.
 Lying had cost me the chance to bear a child.
+(You can read more about that HERE.)

 I could no longer afford to lie to myself, to self-medicate and ignore the extreme stress I was experiencing.